aces/Loris/docs/API/LorisRESTAPI.md

 GET /projects/$ProjectName/instruments/$InstrumentName
 ```

-Will ret urn a 200 response on success and 404 Not Found if $InstrumentName is not a valid instrument for this instance of Loris.
+Will return a 200 response on success and 404 Not Found if $InstrumentName is not a valid instrument for this instance of Loris.

 This will return a JSON representation of the instrument form.
 If available, rules and form will
 be combined into a single JSON object.
 The format for the JSON returned is specified in the